 I recently had a great conversation with my friend Mike Heatwole.
 He is a Certified Financial Planner who helps teach the Social Security workshop at Willow Creek.
-As we launch another version of the Biblical Investing class on March 19 at Willow, I thought sharing our conversation might be a helpful introduction.
+I thought sharing our conversation might be a helpful introduction.
 Enjoy!

 Thanks for taking some time to chat with me.
 So what exactly does it mean to be a Certified Financial Planner (CFP)?